kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md

 \(3\) A party who has asserted an affirmative defense has the burden of proving the affirmative defense.

-\(l\) Except for good cause shown through motion and supporting documents, discovery is not permitted except as provided in §§16.213 and 16.215.
+\(l\) Except for good cause shown through motion and supporting documents, discovery is not permitted except as provided in §[[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.213   Discovery.|§16.213]] and 16.215.

 \[Doc.
 No. 27783, 61 FR 54004, Oct.
 16, 1996, as amended at Amdt.
 16-1, 78 FR 56143, Sept.
 12, 2013\]

 ### §16.25   Dismissals.

-\(a\) Within 20 days after the receipt of the complaint, unless a motion has been filed under §16.26, the Director will dismiss a complaint, or any claim made in a complaint, with prejudice if:
+\(a\) Within 20 days after the receipt of the complaint, unless a motion has been filed under [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.26   Motions to dismiss and motions for summary judgment.|§16.26]], the Director will dismiss a complaint, or any claim made in a complaint, with prejudice if:

-\(1\) It appears on its face to be outside the jurisdiction of the Administrator under the Acts listed in §16.1;
+\(1\) It appears on its face to be outside the jurisdiction of the Administrator under the Acts listed in [[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.1   Applicability and description of part.|§16.1]];

 \(2\) On its face it does not state a claim that warrants an investigation or further action by the FAA; or

-\(3\) The complainant lacks standing to file a complaint under §§16.3 and 16.23.
+\(3\) The complainant lacks standing to file a complaint under §[[Volume 1/B Procedural rules/0016 Rules of practice for federally-assisted airport enforcement proceedings.md#§16.3   Definitions.|§16.3]] and 16.23.

 \(b\) A dismissal under this section will include the reasons for the dismissal.